dehoisted/Cleo/README.md

 Written specifically to target windows machines running Discord.
 Version: 5.0

-I am not responsible for what you do with this code.
+We are not responsible for what you do with this code.
 If you encounter an error or issue, make an issue [here](https://github.com/dehoisted/Cleo/issues).
 Lastly, if code here is used for something else, **give credit where credit is due**.